 Opponents say Nebraska’s LB 933 was poorly drafted, could ‘criminalize’ physicians

-State Sen. Jen Day of Gretna spoke at a noon-time rally of opponents of a ‘trigger’ abortion bill on Wednesday.
+State Sen. Jen Day of Gretna spoke at a State Capitol rally this spring of opponents of a ‘trigger’ abortion bill proposed in the State Legislature.
 (Paul Hammel/Nebraska Examiner)

 LINCOLN — After an eight-hour debate Wednesday, the Nebraska Legislature was unable to overcome a filibuster against a bill that would ban abortions in Nebraska if the U.S. Supreme Court overturns the landmark Roe v.
 Wade decision.